nbayt/BeatSaberSongLoader/README.md

 	- Firstly the distance is considered between the current note and the previous same color note.
 	- Next we compute the "Positional Difficulty" current note.
 	  - Basically if a blue note is on the far left, it is harder to hit in general, vice versa for red.
-	  - Another bonus is the note is high up.
+	  - Another bonus if the note is high up.
 	- Next is cut awkwardness, which is defined as cutting in the same direction.
 	  - This only applies if the note is "behind" the previous note cut direction wise.
 	  - Plan is to support based on cut angles as well.